7 Medium Artillery Regiment

 7 Medium Regiment was based in Benoni, South Africa, and was responsible for the training of soldiers allotted to Field and Medium Artillery.

 History

 The original 7 Medium Regiment

-Formed on 16 September 1939, this regiment served in East and North Africa, but later merged with the 23rd medium regiment and was then referred as the 7/23rd Medium Regiment and served with the 6th Armoured Division in Italy.
+Formed on 16 September 1939, this regiment served in East and North Africa, but later merged with the 23rd medium regiment and was then referred as the 7/23rd Medium Regiment and served with the 6th Armoured Division (South Africa) in Italy.

 Transvaal Scottish influence

 In July 1946, the first intake of post war recruits into the 3rd Battalion Transvaal Scottish Regiment were reformed as the 7th Medium Regiment SAA (3 t.s.) with its headquarters in Benoni.
 The first officer commanding was Commandant A.H.
 Guy.
 The members continued to wear Transvaal Scottish buttons and shoulder titles but now wore artillery cap badges and collar badges.
 The regiment was equipped with two eight-gun batteries of 5.5 inch guns.
 This 7 Medium Regiment was disbanded on 28 February 1960.